2020 Summer Olympics: Participating National Olympic Committees

-On 19 February 2021, it was announced that Russia would compete under the acronym "ROC" after the name of the Russian Olympic Committee although the name of the committee itself in full could not be used to refer to the delegation.
+On February 19, 2021, it was announced that Russia would compete under the acronym "ROC" after the name of the Russian Olympic Committee, although the name of the committee itself in full could not be used to refer to the delegation.
 The ROC team would be represented by the flag of the Russian Olympic Committee.

-On 6 April 2021, North Korea announced that it would not participate in the 2020 Summer Olympics because of COVID-19 concerns.
+On April 6, 2021, North Korea announced it would not participate in the 2020 Summer Olympics because of COVID-19 concerns.
 This marked North Korea's first absence from the Summer Olympics since 1988.
 In September, a month after the games concluded, the Olympic Committee of the Democratic People's Republic of Korea was banned from participation in the 2022 Winter Olympics, after they failed to participate in the Tokyo Olympics.
-On 21 July 2021, Guinea announced it would not be sending a delegation to the Tokyo Olympics, allegedly due to COVID-19 concerns, though media outlets suggested that financial considerations may have been the real motivating factor.
-Guinea later reversed the decision and confirmed that it would be participating.
+On July 21, 2021, Guinea announced it would not be sending a delegation to the Tokyo Olympics, allegedly due to COVID-19 concerns, though media outlets suggested financial considerations may have been the real motivating factor.
+Guinea later reversed the decision and confirmed it would be participating.